Education > Article > IBD & The Microbiome

 2. Reduce exposure to stressors

-Reduce exposure to stressors of the commensal gut microbiota and gut barrier, especially high stress, pesticides, preservatives, alcohol, and a highly processed, high animal fat, low fibre typical Western diet, while increasing your exposure to nourishing microbiome influences:
+Reduce exposure to stressors of the commensal gut microbiota and gut barrier, especially high stress, pesticides, preservatives, alcohol, and a highly processed, high animal fat, low fibre typical Western diet, while increasing your exposure to nourishing microbiome influences, such as:

 3. Fibre